Sestri Levante: History

 Sestri Levante has its origins as an ancient maritime and merchant center.
 Originally a small island with a promontory, it was later connected to the mainland.
 In Roman times, it was known as Segesta Tigullorum (or Tigulliorum) or simply Segesta, but the place was nearly abandoned when the Roman empire collapsed.
 It seems to have belonged to the Ligurian tribe of the Tigullii.
 It was mentioned again in the year 909 in a certificate of Berengar I of Italy, in which part of its territory was ceded to the basilica di San Giovanni di Pavia.
 During the Middle Ages, Sestri Levante began to expand, probably giving the fortress appearance that is due to the terrain.

 In 1133, the noble family of Lavagna, the Fieschi, attacked Tigullio, the gulf in which Sestri Levante is located, however, they were fought off by the powerful Republic of Genoa, and therefore, Sestri Levante became a part of the republic, for military protection.
 In the year 1145, the abbey of San Colombano was acquired by the Genoese, and was transformed later into a castle.

 In 1170, Sestri Levante was attacked by a naval flotilla from Pisa, but was able to withstand the attack.

 Economy

 Cantiere navale di Riva Trigoso is a shipyard founded in 1897 by Erasmo Piaggio in Riva Trigoso, it mostly built commercial ships.
 In 1925, the Piaggio heirs decided to spin off the drydock business and the company was renamed Cantieri del Tirreno.
 It diversified into building warships and was heavily damaged during World War II.
 The shipyard was merged into Italcantieri in 1973 and then into Fincantieri in 1984.

+Cuisine

+Sestri Levante is known for Bagnun, a soup made with fresh anchovies, onions and basil.
+In the past, it was usually associated with the summer season and the many sailors in Sestri Levante, but nowadays it is enjoyed all year round by all kinds of residents, typically accompanied by country-style bread.
+Bagnun has since spawned a local festival which takes place the second-to-last weekend in July.

 Sport

 Sestri Levante is home to football club U.S.D.
-Sestri Levante 1919, which plays Serie D Group A for the 2020-2021 season.
+Sestri Levante 1919, which plays Serie C Group B for the 2023-24 season.
 The club has mostly competed in regional level Italian competitions, with three seasons in Serie C from 1946–1949.
 Its home ground is the Stadio Giuseppe Sivori.